ErwinRieger/ddprint/README.rst

 The (automatically measured) material profile gives a picture of the hotend melting capacity for a given machine/filament combination.
 This eases the determination of a good printing speed.

-Simplify3d example slicer settings in https://github.com/ErwinRieger/ddprint/tree/master/examples/s3d_profiles.
+Simplify3d example slicer settings in http://github.com/ErwinRieger/ddprint/tree/master/examples/s3d_profiles.

+:TODO: note that PrusaSlicer and SuperSlicer are used, too.
+:TODO: note about S3D profile generation from templates: http://github.com/ErwinRieger/ddprint-profiles/tree/main/s3d-profiles

 Supported gcodes
 -----------------